johnhyde/island/README.md

 ## Story Notes

 I’m thinking the current year is probably about 0x8fd (or 2301 (since what??
-(The only undisputed date in history, the birth of the Christchild))).
+(The only undisputed date in history, the birth of the Christchild [disputed]))).

 Other timeline events (I just grepped for 0x lol):
 * Squiggle had mysteriously disappeared in the year 0x8eb, two years after the Eenies got rich, moved to The Islands, and got Martin a proper private tutor.